Jaymon/endpoints/README.md

     <HTTP-METHOD> /<MODULE-PATH>/<CLASS-PATH>/<POSITIONAL-ARGUMENTS>?<KEYWORD-ARGUMENTS>

-_Endpoints_ will use the prefix module path you set as a reference point (either passed in via the environment variable `ENDPOINTS_PREFIX` or passed into the `Application(controller_prefix=...)` instance) to find the correct submodule using the path specified by the request.
+_Endpoints_ will use the prefix module path you set as a reference point (either passed in via the environment variable `ENDPOINTS_PREFIX` or passed into the `Application(controller_prefix)` instance) to find the correct submodule using the path specified by the request.

 Requests are translated from the left bit to the right bit of the path.
-So for the path `/foo/bar/che/baz`, endpoints would first check for the `<PREFIX>.foo` module, then the `<PREFIX>.foo.bar` module, then the `<PREFIX>.foo.bar.che` module, etc. until it fails to find a valid module.
+So for the path `/foo/bar/che/baz`, endpoints would first check for the `<ENDPOINTS_PREFIX>.foo` module, then the `<ENDPOINTS_PREFIX>.foo.bar` module, then the `<ENDPOINTS_PREFIX>.foo.bar.che` module, etc. until it fails to find a valid module.

 Once the module is found, endpoints will then attempt to find the class with the remaining path parts.
 If no matching class is found then a class named `Default` will be used if it exists.